The Wald-Zoupas prescription for asymptotic charges at null infinity in general relativity: Discussion

 The aim of this paper was to obtain, using the Wald-Zoupas prescription, manifestly covariant expressions for the charges and fluxes corresponding to the Bondi-Metzner-Sachs (BMS) symmetries at null infinity in asymptotically flat spacetimes in vacuum general relativity.
 While (special cases of) these expressions have appeared in various places in the literature, they are usually written in a way that obscures their covariant and conformally-invariant nature, for example, by restricting to specific coordinate frames near null infinity.
 The expressions we obtained are manifestly covariant, conformally-invariant and do not rely on a preferred choice of foliation of null infinity or on any arbitrary extension of the BMS symmetries away from null infinity.
 We also recast our charge expression in two specific choices of coordinate frames near null infinity and showed, for example, that in Bondi-Sachs coordinates, it reduces to the expression obtained by Flanagan and Nichols, even on cross-sections of $\scri$ where the News tensor is non-vanishing.
 In \cref{sec:AS,sec:twistor,sec:linkage}, we compare the Wald-Zoupas charge and flux formulae to some other expressions that have appeared in the literature, including the Ashtekar-Streubel flux formula, the Komar and linkage formulae and Penrose's twistor charge formula.
 In particular, we explicitly show that the flux of the Wald-Zoupas charge matches the flux expression of Ashtekar and Streubel.\\

-While our analysis was limited to null infinity in asymptotically flat spacetimes in vacuum general relativity, the Wald-Zoupas prescription is in fact much more general and can be used to obtain local and covariant charges for arbitrary diffeomorphism covariant Lagrangian theories of gravity including gravity coupled to electromagnetism \cite{Bonga2019} and Brans-Dicke theory \cite{Hou2020}.
+While our analysis was limited to null infinity in asymptotically flat spacetimes in vacuum general relativity, the Wald-Zoupas prescription is, in fact, much more general and can be used to obtain local and covariant charges for arbitrary diffeomorphism covariant Lagrangian theories of gravity including gravity coupled to electromagnetism \cite{Bonga2019} and Brans-Dicke theory \cite{Hou2020}.
 The Wald-Zoupas prescription has also been applied to the context of symmetries and charges associated with finite null surfaces and horizons \cite{CFP,Chandrasekaran:2019ewn} and spatial infinity \cite{PS} in asymptotically flat spacetimes in vacuum general relativity.
-We hope that the explicit computations presented here will be useful for similar analyses in other contexts.
+We hope that the explicit computations presented here will be useful for similar analyses in other contexts, for instance, in spacetimes with compact extra dimensions \cite{Ferko:2021bym}.